bytebodger/audrianna/README.md

 ## Instructions

+1. You should have an email from GitHub, explaining that "bytebodger invited you to bytebodger/audrianna".
+Open that email and click on the "accept" text.
+1. On the GitHub screen, click on "Accept invitation".
 1. Download and install Git.
 It's a free tool that pushes your code into the repository (amongst other things).
 1. Once Git is installed, create a new directory on the laptop.
 You can call it whatever you want, but I'll assume in these instructions that the directory is called "code".
 1. Open a command prompt (the black terminal application that you use to type in commands on the command line).